Skip to content

 Install the Runtime

 Preview is useful while you write, but it is not the thing players run.
-Players need the installed runtime bundle: story data, presentation UI, save/load behavior, settings, and runtime assets.
+Players need the installed runtime bundle: player-facing UI, save/load behavior, settings, networking, and story execution code.

 Install the runtime when you are ready to test your visual novel as part of a Roblox game.

-The runtime contains the player-facing UI, story data, save/load behavior, settings, and authored assets needed to play the story.
+The runtime contains the player-facing UI, save/load behavior, settings, networking, story execution code, extension contracts, and the StoryAssets folders used by playable stories.

 This split is intentional.
 The runtime accepts actions only when the active story is waiting for them.
 A choice click should not matter unless a Choice node is active.